Pablo Saelzer, Conductor and Music Director

 All concerts are free and open to the public.
 Also see our Calendar of Events for more details on these and other FMMC concerts.

-- Friday, November 15, 2013, 7:30 pm, Kennedy Center Terrace Theater, Washington, DC.
-Program: Ravel Le tombeau de Couperin; Britten Les illuminations, Abigail Mitchell, soprano, winner Washington International Competition; and Beethoven Symphony No. 4.
+- Wednesday, November 5, 2014, 7:30 pm, Kennedy Center Terrace Theater, Washington, DC.
+Program: Schubert Overture in D, "In the Italian Style;" Beethoven Piano Concerto, Washington International Piano Competition winner Somang Jeagal, piano; Beethoven Symphony No. 1.
 Please note: Tickets given out first come first serve beginning at 6:30 pm in the Terrace Theater lobby.

 Founded in 1943 as a string ensemble, the orchestra grew to full symphonic instrumentation in the 1970’s.
 Pablo Saelzer has been Conductor and Music Director since 2005.
 The orchestra presents four to five concerts annually, one of which is held at the Kennedy Center for the Performing Arts and features a soloist from the Washington International Competition.